Markkop/corvo-astral/README.md

 ![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)

 Corvo Astral is a [Discord Bot](https://discord.js.org/#/) that serves as a helper for the [Wakfu MMORPG](https://www.wakfu.com/) game.
-Link to add this bot to a Discord Server is not available until a further launch, but if you really want it, send me a message.
+If you wish to add this bot to your server, access this [link](https://discord.com/api/oauth2/authorize?client_id=750529201161109507&permissions=2048&scope=bot).
+Note: currently the only language available is Brazilian Portuguese.

 ## Commands